Not just “a pillow talk podcast” but a podcast about pillow talk – and everything it can mean.

 The bedroom can be a sanctum and a sanctuary.
 It can also be an arena and a battleground… as well as a playground.
 But more than anything else, behind its closed door, it’s the place where we are most ourselves.
 It is, after all, a place of nakedness – both literal and figurative.

 And when two people share the bedroom, each of those things acquires layers and facets.
-What we do here is unlike what we do elsewhere, even elsewhere in our own homes.
+What we do here is until what we do elsewhere, even elsewhere in our own homes.
 And the conversations we have with each other here are unlike the conversations we have with each other anywhere else.
 It is our relationship laid bare.

-Pillow Talking is an exploration of intimacy: what is it?
+At its heart, Pillow Talking is an exploration of intimacy: what is it?
 When does it – or doesn’t it – happen?
 And how is it made manifest in our bedroom talk?

-Pillow Talking is produced, narrated and edited by me, Violeta Balhas, from stories by you, the listeners and pillow talkers.
+Pillow Talking is produced, narrated, and edited by me, Violeta Balhas, from stories by you, the listeners and pillow talkers.
 Music is by Radovan Jekic.
 You can contact Radovan at studioredtaperecords[at]gmail.com

 My name is Violeta Balhas, and I’m a professional writer of nearly 40 years’ experience.
 My work – books, essays, op eds, articles, and short stories – has been published in Australia, the UK and the US.
 For the last 10 years or so I have turned my writing and editing talents to the business world, working in content marketing.
 The Pillow Talking Project is my long-awaited (by me, that is) return to my longest love affair: storytelling.